kubevirt/community/design-proposals/sriov-interfaces-mapping.md

     > **_Note_**: The annotation details will be populated at `/etc/podinfo/network-to-pci-address` file inside the pod.
     > Any change to the annotation will be reflected in the file.

-3. As part of virt-launcher VMI spec rendering, given the downward API file exists (e.g: `/etc/podinfo/network-to-pci-address`),<br/>
-access the network-to-pci-address data, lookup for the PCI address based on the network name and create each SR-IOV HostDevice accordingly.
+3. As part of virt-launcher VMI spec rendering, given the downward API file exists (e.g: `/etc/podinfo/network-to-pci-address`), access the `network-to-pci-address` data, lookup for the PCI address based on the network name and create each SR-IOV HostDevice accordingly.

 4. If the file doesn't exist, fall back to the legacy mapping method (based on `PCIDEVICE` and `KUBEVIRT_RESOURCE_NAME` environment variables).

 ##### Backward compatibility
-- On post Kubevirt upgrade new virt-controller will treat new and old VMIs and their pod in the same manner - adding the network-to-pci-address annotation on the pods.
+- On post Kubevirt upgrade new virt-controller will treat new and old VMIs and their pod in the same manner - adding the `network-to-pci-address` annotation on the pods.

 - No disruption to already existing VMIs workloads, though the SR-IOV mapping may not be correct.